Skip to content

 Before any token earns your capital, run it through this sequence.
 It takes minutes and replaces a gut feeling with a verdict.

-- Exchange trust audit.
+3. Exchange trust audit.
 Check which venues list the token and their Trust Scores.
-Trade only on green-rated exchanges.
+Favour exchanges scoring high on the 1–10 scale, and pairs flagged green rather than yellow or red.

 What CoinGecko gets right, and where it has friction